Wrath of Rakshasa: Construction and opening

-Construction of the ride in October 2024.
+Construction on Wrath of Rakshasa in late-January 2025, prior to the lift hill being topped off.

-Construction on the ride started during the park's Halloween event, Fright Fest, in the fall, blocking off the pathway between the park's Hometown Square and County Fair themed sections for the remainder of the season.
-Track for the ride started arriving at the park in mid-October 2024, with the first piece of track being installed in December.
+Construction on the ride started in the fall, during the park's Halloween event Fright Fest.
+During this time, the pathway between the park's Hometown Square and County Fair sections was closed for the remainder of the season.
+Tracks for the ride started arriving at the park in mid-October 2024, with the first piece of track being installed in December.
 On January 21, 2025, the park provided an animated point-of-view video of the ride.
 The ride's 180 ft lift hill was topped off in early-February 2025.
-A month later, in March 2025, the last piece of track was installed.
+In March 2025, the last piece of track was installed.

-On April 16, 2025, prior to the park's opening for that season, the park revealed that the roller coaster had completed its full test cycle, although without the holding brake.
+On April 16, 2025, the park revealed that the roller coaster had completed its full test cycle, although without the holding brake.
 Media day to introduce the roller coaster was held on May 22, 2025, with the official opening date announced that same date, slated for May 31.
 The ride had a soft opening for select season pass holders on May 30, 2025, and the ride officially opened to the public a day later on May 31, 2025.

+On January 17, 2026, preceding the ride's second season, it was announced that Wrath of Rakshasa would receive on-ride photos and lockers.